PlayeurZero/react-text-truncate/README.md

 # React Textfit

-A React component that fit text using a number of lines.
+A React component that truncate text using a number of rows.

 ## Install